kcolvin/dxhub-architectures/architectures/4/architecture/doc/decisions/0012-forward-thinking-telemetry.md

 ## Decision

-The telemetry being used tracks equipment instead of the snowplow drivers.
+The telemetry being used to automatically track equipment instead of manual entry by snowplow drivers.

 ## Consequences

-Personal data concerns may lead to push back for snowplow drivers.
-As a public asset for a union, they may be upset that the equipment is tracked despite being a county asset.
+Real-time location concerns may lead to push back for snowplow drivers.
 Although there is a public facing component regarding snowplow work, there must be a time delay regarding the publishing of snowplow route information to keep drivers safe.